lordnighton/spring_boot_gradle_webapp_jsp/README.md

 * Gradle
 * JSP

+Show all available tasks:

+    gradle tasks --all

+Show all properties:

+    gradle properties

 You can clean `target` folder by running the following command at the command prompt:

     gradle clean